 Graduate Dean Professional Development Award funds are limited, and grants are highly competitive.
 Each year, the Graduate Dean receives far more requests than can be honored.
 Often, extremely worthy applicants cannot be supported.

 The Graduate Dean considers the following criteria when evaluating proposals:

-- The significance of the travel opportunity.
+- The significance of the travel or exhibition opportunity.